-- 7.1 All Executive Directors and Directors have been involved in the preparation of the Annual Plan and the Budget. - 7.2 Through budget consultation meetings the Council engages with representatives from the unions. - 7.3 Public consultation was undertaken throughout November 2022, for a period of 4 weeks.
+- 7.1 All Executive Directors and Directors have been involved in the preparation of the Annual Plan and the Budget. - 7.2 Through budget consultation meetings the Council engages with representatives from the unions. - 7.3 Public consultation was undertaken throughout November 2023, for a period of 4 weeks.
 Through this exercise, the Council gathered the views of residents and those who run businesses within the county.
-The consultation was promoted via the Essex residents panel, through the Council's corporate communications channels and through digital / social media. - 7.4 There were 2,434 responses to the consultation (including both residents and self-employed/business owners).
+The consultation was promoted via the Essex residents panel, through the Council's corporate communications channels and through digital / social media.
+Businesses and representatives of business rate payers were able to respond to the consultation. - 7.4 There were 2,159 responses to the consultation.
+Respondents included residents and businesses.
 The full report on the budget consultation is shown in Appendix D. The key messages from respondents to the consultation are that: